MilesRomney/MastMedia/_posts/2018-12-17-people-of-earth-contest-2019.md

 Honorable mentions: Multiple honorable mentions may be selected.
 A cash award of $200 will be given to each (divided between writer and photographer).

-Awards will be announced in March.
+Awards will be announced on March 31st.

 # Deadline

-All submissions must be received before <strike>noon MST on 15 February, 2019</strike>. <strong>By popular demand following Sundance, the deadline has been extended to noon MST on 1 March, 2019. <strong>The deadline has passed, but we are currently accepting late submissions.</strong>
+All submissions must be received before <strike>noon MST on 15 February, 2019</strike>. <strong>By popular demand following Sundance, the deadline has been extended to noon MST on 1 March, 2019. <strong>The deadline has now passed, and no further submissions are being accepted.
+Thanks to all those who participated!</strong>

 # Available Portraits